- Research Themes

 O|2 building, room 01W01

 I obtained my Bachelor’s degree in Biochemistry from Vilnius University (Vilnius, LT) and Master’s in Molecular Biosciences from Heidelberg University (Heidelberg, DE), where I chose Systems Biology as my Major.
-Both following the mandatory curricula of the studies and driven by my own initiative, I have done internships in institutions like Danish Cancer Research Center (DCRC) or German Cancer Research Center (DKFZ).
-Thus, these form a broad spectrum of activities (both wet-lab and computational) I am capable of performing.
+Both following the mandatory curricula of the studies and driven by my own initiative, I have done internships in institutions like Danish Cancer Research Center (DCRC) or German Cancer Research Center (DKFZ) and acquired a broad spectrum of skills (both wet-lab and computational) there.

 I joined the Systems Biology Lab in July 2019 as a PhD student with prof. Bas Teusink and prof. Ursula Kummer (Heidelberg University, DE) as the promotors.
 My PhD project is a part of Marie Skłodowska-Curie ITN “SynCrop”, aimed at designing combined computational and experimental strategies to better understand microbial behavior and impact of perturbations in biotechnology-relevant settings.